 The Elk Rut at Slippery Ann

 Before I left Montana, someone told me about Slippery Ann Elk Viewing area.
-It’s part of the Missouri River in the Charles M Russell Wildlife Refuge, which is in the Upper Missouri Breaks National Monument.
+It’s part of the Charles M Russell Wildlife Refuge, in the Upper Missouri Breaks National Monument (BLM).
 This viewing area gives you the opportunity to see elk in their natural habitat.

 Slippery Ann is known for its yearly elk rut.
 The rut is when the males run around bugling trying to catch the eye of the females or cows.
 The purpose is ultimately mating but the male is also creating his “harem” which is crucial for procreation and survival.